AdonnisPeralta/HR-Absenteeism-Data-Analysis/README.md

-#HR Absenteeism Data Analysis 2024
+# HR Absenteeism Data Analysis 2024

-A brief description of what this project does and who it's for

 # Project Background
 The HR department is looking to find patterns in the employee's health metrics and using a budget of $983,221 to desperse it amoung the employees that are non-smokers and a total budget of $1000 for "healthy" individuals & with low absenteeism.